top of page

 Can I still eat bread after the "best by" date?

 Yes, you can still eat bread after the "best by" date if it has been stored properly and doesn't show any signs of mold or spoilage.
-The date is more of a guideline
+The date is more of a guideline for peak freshness.

 Are there any natural ways to keep bread fresh?